 1) Rahim Muslim Food

-Rahim Muslim Food is a longstanding shop located at Ang Mo Kio and they have over 60 years of experience.
-No wonder this plate of mee rebus was so good!
+Rahim Muslim Food is a well-established stall in Ang Mo Kio with over 60 years of experience.
+No wonder their mee rebus tasted so incredible!

 Address: 453A, Ang Mo Kio Ave 10, Chong Boon Market, Stall unit number #01-01, Singapore 560453